Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 • Demands – show the full list of all demands

-With above information a Lino application developer is able to write a “first draft” or “prototype”.
-Of course you are only about to learn how to do that.
-So for this tutorial we wrote that prototype for you.
-You can run by saying:
+With above information a Lino application developer is able to write a prototype (“proof of concept”, “minimum viable product”).
+For this tutorial we wrote that prototype for you.
+You can run it by saying:

 $ go lets1